uranium-lang/uranium-lang.github.io/src/intro.md

 I am setting out to build my own programming language before Advent Of Code 2023.
 The language will be inspired by what I have learnt and seen other languages implement and I will be stealing heavily from languages I like.

+Anytime you see things written in italics consider it me having a conversation with myself and not final.

 ## High level goals

 - Write a treesitter parser